-Prof. Chris Ogden - the Dawning of the Asian Century
+Professor Chris Ogden (1995) - the Dawning of the Asian Century

 Professor Chris Ogden (OE), a leading scholar and expert specialising in China, India and Asia's rise to worldwide importance, and the study of great power politics, gives a talk on the Dawning of the Asian Century.